 Writing numbers down on a Number Line makes it easy to tell

-which numbers are bigger or smaller.
+which numbers are greater or lesser

 |Negative Numbers (−)||Positive Numbers (+)|